minio/docs/source/replication/enable-server-side-one-way-bucket-replication.rst

    :class: copyable

    mc replicate add AlphaReplication/SOURCEBUCKET \
-      --remote-bucket DESTINATIONBUCKET \
-      --arn 'arn:minio:replication::<UUID>:DESTINATIONBUCKET' \
+      --remote-bucket 'arn:minio:replication::<UUID>:DESTINATIONBUCKET' \
       --replicate "delete,delete-marker,existing-objects"

 - Replace ``SOURCEBUCKET`` with the name of the bucket from which Alpha replicates data.
 The name *must* match the bucket specified when creating the remote target in the previous step.

-- Replace the ``DESTINATIONBUCKET`` with the name of the ``Baker`` bucket to which Alpha replicates data.
-The name *must* match the bucket specified when creating the remote target in the previous step.

-- Replace the ``--arn`` value with the ARN returned in the previous step.
+- Replace the ``--remote-bucket`` value with the ARN returned in the previous step.
 Ensure you specify the ARN created on the ``Alpha`` cluster.
 You can use :mc-cmd:`mc admin bucket remote ls` to list all remote ARNs configured on the cluster.

 - The ``--replicate "delete,delete-marker,existing-objects"`` flag enables
   the following replication features: